transformer_lens.HookedTransformer#

 • shortformer_pos_embed – Optional[Float[torch.Tensor, “batch pos d_model”]]: Positional embedding for shortformer models.
 Only use if start_at_layer is not None and self.cfg.positional_embedding_type == “shortformer”.

-• attention_mask – Optional[torch.Tensor]: The attention mask for padded tokens.
-Only use if start_at_layer is not None and (self.tokenizer.padding_side == “left” or past_kv_cache is not None).
+• attention_mask – Optional[torch.Tensor]: Override the attention mask used to ignore padded tokens.
+If start_at_layer is not None and (self.tokenizer.padding_side == “left” or past_kv_cache is not None), this should be passed as the attention mask is not computed automatically.
+Defaults to None.

 • Optional[int] – If not None, stop the forward pass at the specified layer.
 Exclusive - ie, stop_at_layer = 0 will only run the embedding layer, stop_at_layer = 1 will run the embedding layer and the first transformer block, etc. Supports negative indexing.
 Useful for analysis of intermediate layers, eg finding neuron activations in layer 3 of a 24 layer model.
 Defaults to None (run the full model).
 If not None, we return the last residual stream computed.